 Try a variety of ingredients that include crunchy, sweet, and salty foods.

 Partially slice apples ahead of time and use a rubber band or sandwich bag to hold them together in their apple shape.
 This helps prevent browning and makes it much easier to eat on the trail, especially for little hands.

-Grab a pouch of nut butter (try Justin’s variety of nut butter) or pack a small container for dipping.
+Grab a pouch or small jar of nut butter (try Justin’s variety of nut butter) or pack a small container for dipping.